meet-ai120/meeting-ai/README.md

   - This result should be updated in supabase

 - Chat flow
+  - When user sends chat, store it in DB
-  - Send chat via edge function
+  - Invoke edge function with whole meeting data
-  - Edge function updates DB with new message
+  - Edge function takes needed data and constructs prompt
-  - AI api is called based on new message
+  - Calls AI api
+  - Responds with result
-  - Result from api is updated in DB
+  - Result is stored into DB locally
-  - Live data is updated in chat locally